 With their primary goal to reach – safe water and sanitation for everyone, everywhere, the network gathered professionals from various areas to address the problems and find the solutions.

-As the water supply will exceed by 40% in the next 50 years, their goal is to connect companies, projects and non-profits with founders and partners and enable successful business exchange.
+As the water supply will exceed by 40% in the next 50 years, their goal is to connect companies, projects and non-profits with founders and partners.
+This is a great example of a niche network that is using technology for social change.

-By now, they have been able to directly influence the 9 million knowledge workers in the water sector by connecting grassroots workers, researchers, technology experts and industry professionals.
+By now, they have been able to directly influence the 9 million knowledge workers in the water sector.
+They did so by connecting grassroots workers, researchers, technology experts and industry professionals.

 When you share knowledge, you channel participation that can easily turn into collective action

-Knowledge is widely known and recognized as a source of competitive advantage.
-Regardless of type and size of the company, industry or economy.
-All business have to do to leverage the full potential of knowledge is choose the technology.
+Knowledge is widely known and recognised as a source of competitive advantage.
+Regardless of the type and size of the company, industry or economy.
+All businesses have to do to leverage the full potential of knowledge is choose the technology.